Swing Gate Infant School and Nursery

 Physical

-PE day is usually Tuesday but will again be on a Thursday for this half term.
+PE day is on a Friday for this half term.

 Computing brown and white long coated small dog wearing eyeglasses on black laptop computer